jamatali/C-C-Journey/README.md

 to create a constructor use the same name as class followed by paranthesis();
 it is always public and does not have a return value.

+# Access Specifiers
+Access specifiers define how the class members like attributes and methods can be accessed In C++ there are 3 types of access specifiers Public, Private and Protected.

+public - members are accessible from outside the class private - members cannot be accessed (or viewed) from outside the class protected - members cannot be accessed from outside the class, however, they can be accessed in inherited classes

+In case of accessing a private member, error willbe occurred.
+It is possible to access a private member using public method inside the same class.
+It is considered good practice to declare your class attributes as private (as often as you can).
+This will reduce the possibility of yourself (or others) to mess up the code.
+This is also the main ingredient of the Encapsulation concept,
+Note: By default, all members of a class are private if you don't specify an access specifier: